Optimizing the Hit Finding Algorithm for Liquid Argon TPC Neutrino Detectors Using Parallel Architectures: Standalone Hit Finder

 \section{Standalone Hit Finder}

 The central \larsoft implementation of the hit finding algorithm was replicated in a standalone piece of code for testing and optimization.
 To study the potential improvements from parallelization, we changed the fitting algorithm from a Gaussian fit routine based on \texttt{Minuit}+\texttt{ROOT}\xspace\cite{Hatlo:2005,Brun:1997pa} to a local implementation of the Levenberg-Marquardt (LM) minimization algorithm~\cite{Bevington:1992, Wang:2018}.
-This choice was motivated by the fact that \texttt{Minuit} is not designed for efficient performance on reconstruction tasks, and that full control of the code is required for optimization.
+This choice was motivated by the fact that a custom and lightweight implementation gives us full control of the code, as required for application-specific optimizations.
 The LM approach is controlled by a damping parameter $\lambda$ so that, when the fit parameters are far from the minimum, $\lambda$ is large and the algorithm resembles a gradient descent while, when the fit is close to convergence, $\lambda$ becomes smaller and the algorithm approximates the Gauss-Newton method based on Hessian minimization.
 The fit parameters can be restricted to vary only within user-defined boundaries for better fit stability.
 Depending on the number of candidate peaks in a ROI, the number of bins in the ROI may vary widely, so the data is more efficiently stored in dynamically-allocated vectors rather than fixed-size arrays.
-The overhead due to frequent memory operations are mitigated by the usage of \texttt{jemalloc}~\cite{Evans:2006}.
+The overhead due to frequent memory operations is mitigated by the usage of \texttt{jemalloc}~\cite{Evans:2006}.

-Studies of vectorization and multi-threading were done on two computing processors, Intel Xeon Gold 6148 (Skylake, \emph{SKL}) and Intel Xeon Phi Processor 7230 (Knights Landing, \emph{KNL}).
+Studies of vectorization and multi-threading were done on two computing architectures, a dual processor Intel Xeon Gold 6148 (Skylake, \emph{SKL}) and an Intel Xeon Phi Processor 7230 (Knights Landing, \emph{KNL}).
 These were chosen because the SKL processor is relatively mainstream and available, while the KNL processors are currently available at supercomputers.
-All KNL results in this section were performed on those available at the Argonne Leadership Computing Facility high performance computer Theta.
+All KNL results in this section were performed on those available at the Argonne Leadership Computing Facility high-performance computer Theta.
 On both SKL and KNL we compiled with \icc~(versions 19.1.1.217 and 19.1.0.166, respectively), as well as with a variety of instruction sets, including AVX-512.
-Tests were performed with a sample of 1000 events of MicroBooNE neutrino simulation overlaid with cosmic muon data, including the real noise and detector response.
+Tests were performed with a sample of 1,000 events of MicroBooNE neutrino simulation overlaid with cosmic muon data, including the real noise and detector response.
+On average there are 15,600 hits in a MicroBooNE event.